 On the next screen down near the bottom on the left is Restore default settings for this plan.
 Click it.

 Power and sleep problems can be caused by faulty or incompatible hardware drivers.
 Updating them might cure the issues you are having.
-Click in the search box and enter Device Manager.
-Click the one labelled Control Panel in the results and Device Manager opens.
+Right click the Start button and select Device Manager in the menu.

-Left click an entry, such as Batteries to reveal the contents.
-Right click an item and select Update Driver Software.
+Left click a category and then right click an item and select Update Driver Software.

-It would be tedious to check them all for updates, so you can try going straight to the most likely causes of the problem.
+It would be tedious to check all items in all categories all for updates, so you can try going straight to the most likely causes of the problem.
 Right click each of the Batteries entries and select Update Driver Software.
 The Display adapters entry is another likely cause, so expand that section, right click the items and update them.